eost/pdlf_reloc/README.md

 # pdlf_reloc
 A set of functions to compute time-delays and perform dd relocation.
-It's a work in progress meaning that it is not yet working.
+It's a work in progress (meaning, it is not yet working).

 ## Dependencies
 - python3